Like Sheep Among Wolves

-Like Sheep Among Wolves (Come pecore in mezzo ai lupi) is a 2023 Italian crime-thriller film directed by Lyda Patitucci, at her feature film debut.
+Like Sheep Among Wolves (Come pecore in mezzo ai lupi) is a 2023 Italian thriller film directed by Lyda Patitucci, at her feature film debut.

 Plot

 Stefania is an undercover police officer who infiltrated an Italian-Serbian gang of criminals.
 She discovers the involvement of her brother Bruno, who recently got out of prison and whom she had not seen for years.